 In Summer 2018, the Rural Opportunity Institute hosted its first intern through ENCIP.
 Rural Opportunity is a social innovation lab studying the lifetime effects of adverse childhood events, and how to prevent them.

 Edgecombe County's Vidant Hospital hosts interns in the field of end-of-life care.
-This internship focuses on disseminating information and raising awareness on healthcare power of attorney and other end-of-life concepts — vital topics in low-resource communities of Eastern NC.
+Last summer, our intern designed and conducted a survey of Vidant-Edgecombe Hospital's engagement with end-of-life care.
+This internship may also involve disseminating information and raising awareness on healthcare power of attorney and other end-of-life concepts — vital topics in low-resource communities of Eastern NC.

 At Michael’s Angels Girls Club, interns work to build confidence and opportunity for underprivileged girls in Edgecombe County.
 This multifaceted internship includes a variety of teaching opportunities plus program planning and management.